Kentucky Equine Humane Center

 Contact Info: email@example.com

 Olivia grew up showing quarter horses and paints in 4-H and in local competitions in a wide array of classes as well as trail riding all throughout Kentucky.
 For several years she was an exercise rider, a veterinarians assistant, and worked at an equine rehabilitation facility assisting racehorses on their path to recovery.
 With her years of experience and vast knowledge in the equine industry, she has become an asset in evaluating, rehabbing, and re-training our horses so they can find their forever home.
+She lives in Salvisa, Ky with her husband Matt and her daughter Avery.

 Karen has been the Executive Director at the Kentucky Equine Humane Center in Nicholasville, KY since